AhmedV20/Backend/DotnetAuth 2 - last/RAILWAY_DEPLOYMENT.md

 - GitHub repository with your code
 - Your current configuration values

+## 🔧 Build Error Fix

+If you encounter the error: `"dotnet restore" did not complete successfully: exit code: 1`

+**Solution:** The project now includes two Dockerfiles:
+- `Dockerfile` - Standard multi-stage build
+- `Dockerfile.railway` - Railway-optimized build (recommended)

+The `railway.toml` is configured to use `Dockerfile.railway` by default.

 ### 2. Deploy to Railway

 1. **Connect to Railway**